Vuntut Gwitchin First Nation

 Today, Old Crow is the home community for the Vuntut Gwitchin – People of the Lakes.
 While the only way to get there is by plane, it’s worth the short flight to experience this place of beautiful culture, people, and land.
 With the help of Indigenous Yukon, we’ve put together a list of things to do and see for an unforgettable visit to the north-most community in the Yukon.

-Treaty Talk | Kris Statnyk
+Treaty Talk with Kris Statnyk

 Kris encourages young people to learn about their agreements and then use that knowledge to get involved directly and indirectly with implementation of those modern treaties.
 He also shares the importance of maintaining connection to the land.

-Treaty Talk | Stephen Mills
+Treaty Talk with Stephen Mills

 Stephen shares how modern treaties are a path forward, discusses the Yukon Government’s role in negotiations, and encourages youth to seek out mentor relationships.